 To define your online marketing goals, discuss and answer the following questions to formulate a strong baseline for your web design strategy.

 - Who is your Target Market?

 There are many tools you could use to understand your target market.
 They are not all mutually exclusive.
 Many are complimentary.
 Each provides unique customer insight from a different point of view.
 A Journey Map, for example, is one of these tools.
-It aggregates a sequence of customer actions, reactions and perspective in a defined situation.
+It aggregates a sequence of customer actions, reactions, and perspectives in a defined situation.
 Here are the primary steps to it.

 - Identify your audience with traditional demographics, plus a listing of what’s most important to them, their motivations, and frustrations.
 Then use another tool called a Persona Profile to look through the eyes of a single customer that most effectively represents a broader segment’s unique wants, needs, and objectives.
 A composite of images from magazines or other sources would be helpful in creating a single visual or vignette to share a common understanding of your target archetype.

 - Conduct research on your audience by collecting website behaviors captured by Google Analytics, analyzing the category they represent in the industry, trends relating to them and their position, asking for input from sales and customer service, and most ideally by observing them in person (if at all possible) and asking questions.
 Immerse yourself in their lives that go beyond surface “firmographics” like title, industry, size of the company, and to dig into roles, responsibilities, etc. The goal is to understand their world, fairly intimately, so that you could spot unarticulated pains and appreciate the context to which your website might be a solution.
 This approach will help you gain an empathetic understanding of what users are trying to accomplish and define the best path to get them there.

 - What Will Develop Trust with your Target Market?